 6.1.
 Definitions of Families

-Vehicles having the same characteristics with respect to their evaluation under Part A or Part B below shall be grouped into vehicle families for the purpose of compliance verification.
-Families under Part A shall have the same characteristics with respect to verification of the SOCR/SOCE monitors.
+Vehicles having the same characteristics with respect to their evaluation under Part A, Part B [or Part C] below shall be grouped into vehicle families for the purpose of compliance verification.
+Families under Part A shall have the same characteristics with respect to verification of the SOCE/SOCR monitors.
 Families under Part B shall have the same characteristics with respect to verification of battery durability.
+[Families under Part C shall have the same characteristics with respect to verification of reported virtual distance.]

 Families with the same characteristics with respect to compliance verification shall be defined as follows: